-The Fiji Government is the first country in the world to develop a national climate change relocation policy, which follows best practices and provides an important example for other countries.
+The Fijian government is the first in the world to develop a national climate change relocation policy, which follows best practices and provides an important example for other countries.
 In 2018, it developed the Planned Relocation Guidelines, providing a bold national commitment to social protection for climate-affected communities.
 This was followed by a Climate Relocation of Communities Trust Fund in 2019 and a Climate Change Act in 2021.
-The Trust Fund allows combined sources of funding from domestic, private, international, and bilateral means to support the safe and effective relocation of communities who request to relocate, while the Climate Change Act "is the first piece of legislation in the world to create a legislated approach to the organization, governance, and execution of planned relocation as a means to address loss and damage and enable adaptation" (Fiji Government TC submission, 2023, p.
-3).
+The Trust Fund allows combined sources of funding from domestic, private, international and bilateral means to support the safe and effective relocation of communities who request to relocate, while the Climate Change Act "is the first piece of legislation in the world to create a legislated approach to the organization, governance, and execution of planned relocation as a means to address loss and damage and enable adaptation" (Government of Fiji, 2023).

 Under the Climate Change Act, an inter-governmental Fijian Taskforce on the Relocation and Displacement of Communities Vulnerable to the Impacts of Climate Change has been established to oversee the Trust Fund, the relocation assessment and implementation arrangements, and to produce and update the Standard Operating Procedures for Relocation.
-The Procedures, along with the associated Comprehensive Risk and Vulnerability Assessment Framework, outline a consultative, evidence-based and demand-driven process for relocating communities in a safe, orderly, and equitable way.
-It is a complicated process, involving various stages of consultation, technical assessment and design, and is guided by a close awareness of cultural linkages and values.
+The Procedures, along with the associated Comprehensive Risk and Vulnerability Assessment Framework, outline a consultative, evidence-based and demand-driven process for relocating communities in a safe, orderly and equitable way.
+It is a complicated process, involving various stages of consultation, technical assessment and design, and is guided by a close awareness of cultural linkages and values (Government of Fiji, 2023).

-The Procedures have been designed and will continue to be updated based on the experiences of relocated communities.
-The relocation of Cogea village, for example, has emphasised the importance of implementing a thorough relocation plan that integrates local governance, technical and institutional support, inclusivity, and prioritises the preservation of cultural and social integrity (Case study, Fiji, 2024).
-Nabavatu village has showcased the usefulness of establishing a community-led taskforce to preserve cultural identity and unity, holding traditional communal meetings and discussions with elders, using historical insights which guided the selection of a new site, and prioritizing inclusivity through participatory decision-making and transparency (Case study, Fiji, 2024).
+The Procedures have been designed, and will continue to be updated, based on the experiences of relocated communities (Government of Fiji, 2023).
+The relocation of Cogea village, for example, has emphasized the importance of implementing a thorough relocation plan that integrates local governance, technical and institutional support, and inclusivity, and prioritizes the preservation of cultural and social integrity (UUSC, 2024).
+Nabavatu village has showcased the usefulness of establishing a community-led taskforce to preserve cultural identity and unity, holding traditional communal meetings and discussions with elders, using historical insights which guided the selection of a new site, and prioritizing inclusivity through participatory decision-making and transparency (UUSC, 2024).